 This course refines and builds upon students' coaching skills and leadership capacities in sport.
 Sport coaching is surveyed from philosophical and pedagogical perspectives while considering tactics and strategies, player development, and peak performance training theory.
-Leadership in sport is examined through a social justice/transformative lens by considering expert cases, i.e.: biographical studies of those that have made the world more peaceful and just through their work as leaders in sport.
+The functional role of the coach as an administrator is addressed from a variety of perspectives.
+Leadership in sport is examined through a social justice / transformative lens by considering expert cases, i.e.: biographical studies of those that have made the world more peaceful and just through their work as leaders in sport.
 This course is required for candidates pursuing the Sport Coaching concentration.
 Offered: Fall.